Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Experiments

 \subsection{Implementation Details}

-We follow recent works~\citep{frozen,mcq} to adopt the pre-trained DistilBERT~\citep{distilbert} as the text encoder.
-The video encoder is a vanilla ViT-Base~\citep{ViT} initialized with ImageMAE-Base~\cite{mae}.
-We first pre-train our model on the YT-Temporal dataset sampling 16 frames for 20 epochs.
-Then we jointly post-pretrain our model on the CC3M sampling 1 frame and the WebVid-2M sampling 4 frames for 12 epochs.
-We randomly mask 75\% tokens within each frame for the YT-Temporal pre-training.
-For downstream tasks, we sample 16 frames for action recognition following ~\citep{VideoMAE} and 4 frames for text-to-video retrieval following ~\citep{frozen}.
-The detailed hyper-parameters are listed in Appendix~\ref{appendix: hyper}.
+We follow recent works~\cite{frozen,mcq} to adopt the pre-trained DistilBERT~\cite{distilbert} to extract transcript representations.
+The vision transformer is a vanilla ViT-Base~\cite{ViT} with patch size $P$=16 and hidden state dimension $D$=768, and is initialized with ImageMAE-Base~\cite{mae}.
+We set the temperature parameter $\tau$ to be 0.05.
+We pre-train our model on the YT-Temporal dataset sampling 16 frames for 20 epochs.
+We randomly mask 75\% tokens within each frame.
+The input frame is first resized to 256 $\times$ 256, then we apply RandomCrop during training and CenterCrop during inference.
+The final input resolution of each frame is 224 $\times$ 224.
+For downstream tasks, we sample 16 frames for action recognition following ~\cite{VideoMAE} and 4 frames for text-to-video retrieval following ~\cite{frozen}.
+More hyper-parameters are listed in Appendix.